ssjw/new-host-setup/backup-pi-configuration.md

 	Picture of a QR code in ASCII art.
 Nice!

-	Your new secret key is: YIE4KDAHGA867KDJAN
+	Your new secret key is: UHEKTYEKDNBKISYH
-	Your verification code is 478672
+	Your verification code is 887698
 	Your emergency scratch codes are:
 	  xxxxxxxx
 	  xxxxxxxx